This information explains what a stress echocardiogram is and what to expect during your procedure.

-An echocardiogram, or “echo,” is a test that tells your doctor about the structure and function of your heart.
-Ultrasound (high-frequency sound waves) is used to take pictures of your heart.
-The test lets your doctor know:
+An echocardiogram, or echo, is a procedure that uses ultrasound to look at the structure and function of your heart.
+Ultrasound uses sound waves to create pictures.

-- How well your heart valves are working
+- How well your heart valves are working.

-- How well your heart muscle is moving
+- How well your heart muscle is moving.

-- How your blood is flowing
+- How your blood is flowing.

-- The size of the 4 chambers of your heart
+- The size of the 4 chambers of your heart.

 Before Your Procedure